whatsupcoders/Flutter-Interview-Questions/README.md

 * Difference between Modal and Persistent BottomSheet with an example?
 * How is Inherited Widget different from Provider?
 * what is a UnmodifiableListView?
+* Difference between these operators "?? and ?."

 Title: Animation Interview Questions